pfaffventer/ibear-co-za-eclipse-rcp/README.md

 ![alt text](https://github.com/pfaffventer/ibear-co-za-eclipse-rcp/blob/master/readme.resource/filter_panel_003.PNG "Filter panel")

 #Editor panel
-write stuff about binding from input to grid cell write stuff about browsing and selecting data and adding data e.g. product category on the fly
+write stuff about adding, editing and deleting records write stuff about binding input properties to grid cells here write stuff about browsing to select properties and adding data e.g. product category on the fly

 #Database
 write stuff about apache dbutils and whatever filter here

 #Conclution

-At a late stage in the development of this library, the company I work for implemented a Microsoft based ERP system, I then developed a similar set of components in C# using wpf for the gui components, the C# library was used to develop a production supplier payment system, which at the time of writing this document, processed payments in excess of 1.5bn South African rand annually.
+During the development of this collection of plugins, the company I work for implemented a Microsoft based ERP system, I then developed a similar library in C#, using WPF for the GUI components, the latter was used to develop a supplier payment system, which at the time of writing this document, processed payments in excess of 1.5bn South African rand annually in production.
+This development method comes from a legacy of developing ‘thick client’ database applications to automate and integrate ERP systems, nowadays everything is web based, service oriented and mobile first, this thick client however still offers a pleasant user experience and due to the inherent complexity of business systems development, will endure until they also are replaced with modern distributed systems.

-write stuff about lessons learnt